BTCtoolshed/TheBox/README.md

 ![The Box](https://github.com/BTCtoolshed/TheBox/blob/main/photos/03.png?raw=true)

 I like putting marine sealant on the connection so the wires dont break off from moving the unit around.
 I use electrical tape to hold the wires in place while it dries.
-Let it dry for a few hours/overnight before you try doing other steps.
+Let it dry for a few hours/overnight before you try doing other steps.<br>
 ![The Box](https://github.com/BTCtoolshed/TheBox/blob/main/photos/11.jpeg?raw=true)

 Print the 3D Printed Dashboard file in this repo.
 I suggest printing 2 so you have some spare flat plastic you can use for this next step.
 Plastic weld to hold the microcontroller using the 3d printer filament.
 (FYI I suck at 3d print design, I included the source file in case you want to change it in Free Cad)<br>